midzer/choices/README.md

 **Input types affected:** `select-one`, `select-multiple`

-**Usage:** Whether the dropdown should appear above the input if there is not enough space within the window.
+**Usage:** Whether the dropdown should appear above the input (rather than beneath) if there is not enough space within the window.

 ### regexFilter
 **Type:** `Regex` **Default:** `null`